 1. Use Quality Ingredients

 The fresher the produce you choose to ferment, the better the finished product will turn out.
-For optimal results, use organic fruits and vegetables; they are dense in nutrients which feed the microbial bacteria (this is what we want to happen!).
+For optimal results, use seasonal organic fruits and vegetables.
+You want the bacteria from the produce to get to work in the fermenting process without pesticides in the mix.

 3. Use Salt that is Rich in Minerals

-5. Use an Air-Tight Lid to Preserve Ferment’s Anaerobics
+5. Use an Air-Tight Lid for Optimal Conditions

 You want your ferment to be at an ideal temperature range between 65 and 72 degrees Fahrenheit.
-If your house is too hot or too cold, put your ferment in a cooler or warm it up with a heat mat.
-There are plenty of ways to improvise!
+If it’s too cold the fermentation process will take too long, or not start at all.
+And, if it’s too warm, the fermentation process will happen too quickly.
+If your house is too hot or cold, put your ferment in a cooler or warm it up with a heat mat.